You can teach kids about Jesus all year long! Help children get to know their Savior at Easter, but don’t stop there. . .

 I love that his heart longs to know Jesus, even if he doesn’t realize it.
 His questions tell me that he’s searching to understand this person we talk so much about in our home.

-This month we have the amazing opportunity of reconnecting with the person of Jesus as we share him with our kids.
-Here is a powerful way we can study the life of Jesus and hopefully make him real (even though we can’t see him or take a rocket ship to visit him) this Easter season.
+This month we have the amazing opportunity of reconnecting with the person of Jesus as we share Him with our kids.
+Remember, Easter doesn’t end on Easter Sunday.
+Actually, resurrection day is just the beginning of the Easter season on the traditional church calendar.
+Whether you follow a liturgical calendar or not, teaching your kids about Jesus doesn’t need to end on Easter Sunday.
+Here are a few powerful ways we can continue learning the Gospel and study the life of Jesus and hopefully make Him real (even though we can’t see Him or take a rocket ship to visit Him) this season.

-Use the Minno 5 Minute Family Devotional, Jesus: Messiah, Teacher, King throughout the next month.
-There are sixteen, 5 minute videos available through the Minno app or right here on the blog.
+2. Use the Minno 5 Minute Family Devotional, Jesus: Messiah, Teacher, King throughout the next month.

 Episode 1 – Jesus is the Messiah